thuan00/uet_viewgrade/README.md

 data/sample/

 ## To do
+Still, so much room for improvement
 * [x] function: send request to the server to get pdf files as bytes
 * [x] enter path as a url, while loop
 * [ ] further testing and config fine tuning
 * [ ] try other OCR approaches
+* [ ] multi threading, async approaches
 * [ ] try deep learning